solana-labs/solana/CONTRIBUTING.md

 * For function and method names, use `<verb>_<subject>`.
 For unit tests, that verb should always be `test` and for benchmarks the verb should always be `bench`.
 Avoid namespacing function names with some arbitrary word.
-Avoid abreviating words in function names.
+Avoid abbreviating words in function names.

 * As they say, "When in Rome, do as the Romans do."
 A good patch should acknowledge the coding conventions of the code that surrounds it, even in the case where that code has not yet been